binhnguyennus/awesome-scalability/README.md

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
 > If you find this project helpful, please help me [share on Twitter](https://ctt.ec/V8B2p) or [share_on_Weibo].

-> :cn: Can someone help me create a pull request with a Weibo share link at the "share_on_Weibo" position above? :raised_hands:.
+> @Chinese friends :cn: : Can someone help me create a pull request with a Weibo share link at the "share_on_Weibo" position above? :raised_hands:.
 Thank you very much :bow:

 ## Contents
 - [Principles](#principles)